 If you’re moving home and thinking about the cost of moving home, you can check-out our handy guide.

 There are a few forces that affect the price of your energy bill.
 The most common reason why your energy bill is so high is because of your energy tariff.
 The price you pay for each unit of gas (kWh) and electricity (kWh) is expensive.

 If you aren’t certain you’re on a fair deal, switching energy suppliers could put hundreds in your bank account every year.
-You can use our auto-switching service which will compare the market, find you a great deal then switch you again when a better one becomes available.
-You can shave up to £430 off your energy bill with a couple of clicks.
+You can use our bill checking service which will compare the market, find you a great deal then switch you again when a better one becomes available.

 Now we know the average energy bill and we’ve switched your supply, let’s look at the other reason your energy bill might be high and how to reduce it.